bouchard/totalrecall.drbouchard.ca/README.markdown

 ------------------------------------------------------------------

-This script/app is designed to be dead-simple: no editing capabilities, no user accounts, no extras - just a beautiful, simple interface for learning.
+This script/app is designed to be dead-simple: only basic editing capabilities, no user accounts, no extras - just a simple, beautiful interface for learning.

 ### Features: